caner-demir/TFOD_Api_Pascal_VOC_Project/README.md

-Object detection models trained on Pascal VOC dataset.
+Colab files for creating models trained on Pascal VOC dataset.